A Bayesian - Deep Learning model for estimating Covid-19 evolution in Spain: Model

 \subsection{Poisson-Gamma model}

-The aim of this second and last step in the analysis of $Y_{tsj}$ is to derive the uncertainty for counts at time $t$, region $s$ and count type $j$ knowing the guess $\widehat{y}_{tsj}$ obtained in the previous step described in the above Section \ref{seclstm}.
+The aim of this second and last step in the analysis of the cumulative incidence $Y_{ts}$ is to derive the uncertainty for counts at time $t$, region $s$ given the elicited mean $\widehat{y}_{ts}$ and the variance $Var(\widehat{y}_{ts})$ obtained in the previous step described in the above in Section \ref{seclstm}.
 The model is very simple: for each count,

-where $b=1$ is the prior sample size, such that the prior information is that of a sample with an observed number of counts $\widehat{y}_{tsj}$.
+and the prior information is that of the LSTM expert with the reliability given by its average prediction error.

-The predictive posterior \eqref{eqpp} at an observed count is a Negative binomial:
+The predictive posterior \eqref{eqpp} at an observed count $y_{ts}$ is a Negative Binomial:

-while the prediction at a an unobserved count is obtained by using the corresponding (informative) prior predictive distribution:
+while the prediction of an unobserved day is obtained by using the corresponding (informative) prior predictive distribution: